remov-b4-flight/LrTMAX.panel/README.md

 # LrTMAX.panel
-KiCAD project makes Top &amp; bottom acryic panel of LrTMAX For manufaturing, uses elecrow excellent lazer acryi cutting service.
+KiCAD project forms Top and bottom acryic panel of LrTMAX
+For manufaturing, uses elecrow excellent lazer acryi cutting service.
-In using with LrTMAX.case ,Top panel is needed.
+In using with LrTMAX.case, Only top panel is needed.